 The SUNY Orange scholarship process is managed by the SUNY Orange Foundation, an independent non-profit organization dedicated to generating funds and building resources to enhance learning opportunities for students and the community.
-Through the efforts of the Foundation and the generosity of many private donors, SUNY Orange awards approximately 250 scholarships each academic year.
+Through the efforts of the Foundation and the generosity of many private donors, SUNY Orange awards over 300 scholarships each academic year.

 - Apply for a SUNY Orange Scholarship

-- Submit a Reference Letter for a Scholarship Application
+- Submit a Reference for a Scholarship Application

 - Visit the SUNY Orange Foundation Website